We’d Love To Hear About Your Project

 Businesses use brands as tools to drive measurable return on investment (ROI).
 A brand relies on consistency in its visual voice and tone to demonstrate its competitive advantages as well as to position itself suitably in any given market.

-Businesses need to realize that creating successful brands does not happen overnight and cannot be done forcefully.
+Businesses need to realize that creating successful brands does not happen overnight or forcefully.
 Your company needs to build its reputation by projecting the same image to its target audience consistently, while also making sure that you build and maintain its trust.

-Brand Vs. Logo – Does One Matter More Than the Other?
+Branding Vs. Logo Design – Does One Matter More Than the Other?

 What Does Logo Designing Involve?

 There is much more to a company or brand logo design than coming up with seemingly appealing imagery.
-When you get a reputable branding and design agency to work on the creation of your brand’s logo, you may expect the process to go through multiple steps.
+When you get a reputable branding and design agency to work on creating your brand’s logo, it will go through the process by paying attention to several important aspects.

 • Brand evaluation.
-This is when the agency will understand what your brand embodies and stands for as well as what business goals you have in place.
-This phase might involve considerable communication between you and your agency.
+This is when the agency understands what your brand embodies and stands for as well as what business goals you have in place.
+This phase might involve considerable communication between you and the agency you select.

 • Industry research.
-Your agency needs to ensure that your brand logo helps your business stand out and leave a lasting impression even in a sea of competitors.
-This might involve determining if your target audience veers to particular types of logo design; if specific logo design techniques work well in your industry – be it surrounding shapes or colors; and if there are any techniques that have been overused or under-utilized.
+Your agency needs to ensure that your brand logo helps your business stand out and leaves a lasting impression even in a sea of competitors.
+This might involve determining if your target audience veers toward particular types of logs; if specific logo design techniques work well in your industry – be it surrounding shapes or colors; and if any techniques have been overused or under-utilized.

 • Determining its intended use.
-Your agency might wish to approach the brand logo design process after accounting for how and where it will be viewed.
-For example, if it’s to find a place at one corner of your products, your agency might opt for smaller scales and a simplistic design.
-On the other hand, if it’s to feature prominently, no matter through which medium, the agency might choose to opt for a larger scale well-detailed design.
-When it comes to use on social media, you should ensure that your logo is capable of adapting to large cover images, and that its displays well across square and circular avatars alike.
+The agency you partner with might wish to approach the brand logo design process after accounting for how and where people will view it.
+For example, if it’s to find a place at one corner of your products, the agency might opt for smaller scales and a simplistic design.
+On the other hand, if it’s to feature prominently, no matter through which medium, it might choose to opt for a larger scale well-detailed design.
+When it comes to use on social media, you should ensure that your logo is capable of adapting to large cover images, and that it displays well across square and circular avatars alike.
 Using an animated logo might also work well across digital platforms.

 • Creating concepts and drafts.
 In case you have ideas for your logo, consider sharing them with your agency.
 It may then create a few hand-sketched or digital concepts from which you get to choose.
-Once you narrow down on any, it would move forward with creating digital drafts using specialized design software.
+Once you narrow down on any, it will create digital drafts using specialized design software.

 • Feedback and refinement.
 This step involves sharing your views about the draft design, and you might even benefit by getting an outsider’s view.
 Then, the agency will tweak the logo as per your requirements and present you with the final logo.